Nicolas388/Fit-workout-fast/README.md

 ![main pic](https://github.com/senpl/Fit-workout-fast/blob/masterRemote/PlayStore/images/default.png)

 Your rest timer will count as you wish.
-It will play sound on end.
-And next exercise is shown.
+It will play a sound at the end.
+The next exercise is shown.

 Fast and intuitive gestures.

-Success or fail could be logged and be visible on exercise pager.
+Success or fail can be logged and made visible on the exercise pager.

-Your streach time could be counted.
-Play sound on streach end.
+Your stretch time can be counted.
+It will play a sound at the stretch end.

-Application is open source and source code is on github.
+The application is open source, and its source code is available on GitHub.

 To suggest improvements or bug report use https://github.com/senpl/Fit-workout-fast/issues